 Spineless Critters Series: Pacific NW Invertebrate ID - While Pacific Northwest waters are not known for their schools of colorful fish, the amazing invertebrate life will blow you away!
 In these four sessions we'll cover a select group of invertebrates from 8 phyla, all of which are monitored by REEF volunteer divers.

 Squirrels, Soldiers & Cardinals: Seeing Red?
 Count on It! - January 21, 2014

 New Fishinars are always being added.
 Check out the Webinar Training page (www.REEF.org/fishinars) for the most up-to-date listing and to register for each session.

 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Carl Gwinn, a REEF surveyor in California.
-Carl joined REEF in 2001 and has conducted 328 surveys.
-He is a member of the Pacific Advanced Assessment Team.
-Here's what he had to say about REEF:
+This month we highlight Juddith Cucco.
+Judith has been a REEF member since 2010, and has conducted 555 surveys (all in her home state of Hawaii, and all as a snorkeler!).
+She is a member of the Hawaii Advanced Assessment Team as an Expert Surveyor.
+Here's what Judith had to say about REEF: